 Applebee’s is one restaurant that you can find pretty much wherever you go in the United States.
-It’s known for its family-friendly slogan of “Eatin’ good in the neighborhood,” and it draws crowds in for happy hour with one dollar drinks.
+It’s known for its family-friendly slogan of “Eatin’ good in the neighborhood.”
+It draws crowds in for happy hour with one dollar drinks.

-Like most American eateries, Applebee’s caters to a lot of different palates by offering dishes such as their whiskey bacon burger, Thai shrimp salad, and four cheese mac and cheese with honey pepper chicken tenders.
+Like most American chain restaurants, Applebee’s caters to a lot of different palates.
+They offer dishes such as their whiskey bacon burger, Thai shrimp salad, and four cheese mac and cheese with honey pepper chicken tenders.

 As you can imagine, it’s not always easy to eat low-carb with options like these, but with a little help from us, it can be done!
 Here’s how.